clemensv/avrotize/README.md

   minimal, default `pom.xml` Maven project file into the given directory if none exists.

+Read more about the Java code generation in the [Java code generation documentation](javacodegen.md).

 ### Generate Python code from Avro schema

 This command generates Python dataclasses from an Avro schema.